Never Too Late (Status Quo album)

-This was the last album to feature the 'frantic four' formation of the band as in late 1981 drummer John Coghlan departed the band, with Pete Kircher replacing him early the following year.
+This was the last album to feature the band's original drummer John Coghlan, who departed at the end of 1981, bringing an end to Status Quo's classic "frantic four" line-up.
+Coghlan was replaced by Pete Kircher, while Andy Bown, who had been contributing to the band for several years, was also made an official member.

-"With Never Too Late, we began to lose the plot," recalled singer Francis Rossi. "[Songwriter] Bob Young was cleverly promoted backwards.
+"With Never Too Late, we began to lose the plot," recalled singer and guitarist Francis Rossi. "[Songwriter] Bob Young was cleverly promoted backwards.
 I've since learned that he was told the band didn't want him anymore."

 Reception

-AllMusic's retrospective review was mixed, criticizing the heavy dose of keyboards in the mix but praising most of the individual songs.
+AllMusic's retrospective review criticized the heavy dose of keyboards in the mix but praising most of the individual songs.
 They commented of the album and its twin, Just Supposin', that "Neither is what one would describe as a classic Quo disc, but nor are they as disposable as some of the band's later releases."